| see page 157. Section 3.9.2 Designing experienceA few years ago Alan and Russell were directors of a (now

 this may be the result of accident and evolution.
 In the case

+of virtual crackers it is by design.
 The design worked because it took the real crackers experience

 and deconstructed it into individual elements of the experience.